gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Add a New DTLS Connection {#add-dtls-connection}

-Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 4 DTLS connections can exist at the same time.
+Either peer can add a new DTLS connection to the SCTP association at any time, but no more than 2 DTLS connections can exist at the same time per DTLS connection type (Traffic or Restart).
 The new DCI value shall be the last active Traffic or Restart DCI increased by one.
 What is encoded in the DTLS chunk and DTLS user messages are the DCI value modulo 4.
-This makes the attempt to create a new DTLS connection to use the same, known, value of DCI from both peers.
+This makes the attempt to create a new DTLS connection to use the same, known, value of DCI from either peer.
 A new handshake will be initiated by DTLS using the new DCI.
 Details of the handshake are described in {{dtls-handshake}}.